 The procedures of the Student Discipline Committee need not conform to the strict behavior and practice of a civil courtroom; however, the student(s) shall be treated fairly and shall be given the opportunity to respond to the accusation(s).
 The procedure for conducting a hearing must contain the following elements:

-1. The Student Discipline Committee shall receive from the Associate Dean of Student Services charges to be imposed upon a student who has allegedly violated the Student Code of Conduct and Discipline.
+- The Student Discipline Committee shall receive from the Dean of Student Services charges to be imposed upon a student who has allegedly violated the Student Code of Conduct and Discipline.

-4. The hearing must be private and confidential, except by consent of all parties.
-Gadsden State Security shall be present during hearing proceedings at the discretion of the Chairperson.
+- The hearing must be private and confidential, except by consent of all parties.
+Gadsden State Police & Public Safety shall be present during hearing proceedings at the discretion of the Chairperson.

-8. In the event that any party involved in the hearing becomes disruptive or refuses to abide by hearing procedures, the committee chairperson may suspend the hearing and have the person removed from the hearing by Gadsden State Security and proceed without him or her.
+- In the event that any party involved in the hearing becomes disruptive or refuses to abide by hearing procedures, the committee chairperson may suspend the hearing and have the person removed from the hearing by Gadsden State Police and Public Safety and proceed without him or her.

-12. Within seventy-two (72) hours of the hearing (excluding weekends), the Chairperson will notify the student(s) and the Associate Dean of Student Services, in writing, of the decision of the Committee.
+- Within seventy-two (72) hours of the hearing (excluding weekends), the Chairperson will notify the student(s) and the Dean of Student Services, in writing, of the decision of the Committee.

-13. The Associate Dean of Student Services will notify any member of the College community as appropriate of the decision.
+- The Dean of Student Services will notify any member of the College community as appropriate of the decision.

 Sanctions to Be Imposed for Non-Academic Misconduct